-- enhancement of environmental performance - fulfilment of compliance obligations for US environmental laws and regulations for vehicle certified for sale in the US - achievement of performance improvement goals specific to the EMS
+• enhancement of environmental performance

+- fulfilment of compliance obligations for US environmental laws and regulations for vehicle certified for sale in the US - achievement of performance improvement goals specific to the EMS.

-10.0 RECOMMENDED FUTURE AUDIT ACTIVITIES
+11.0 RECOMMENDED FUTURE AUDIT ACTIVITIES

-As contractually agreed, Bureau Veritas will continue to assess the implementation and development of VWGoA's EMS through the follow-up audits scheduled in 2018 and 2019.
+As contractually agreed, Bureau Veritas will continue to assess the implementation and development of the EEO EMS through a follow-up audit scheduled in 2019.
 This should allow the Audit Team to evaluate the continuous improvement of the management system.

-Bureau Veritas recommends that the following items be considered in the audit planning for 2018:
+Bureau Veritas recommends that the following items be considered in the audit planning for 2019: